cloudflare/cloudflare-docs/products/mobile-sdk/src/content/getting-started/android/proguard.md

 ---
-title: Using Proguard
+title: Proguard
 ---

+# Using Proguard

 To use ``Proguard`` with the Cloudflare SDK, please add

     -dontwarn com.cloudflare.**
     -dontnote com.cloudflare.**